aeu/legible-algorithms/README.md

 haven't done any iOS work in a while.

 I've recently started to get interested in Swift as I have a pet project that I'm working on for osX that I want to do in Swift.
+As part of forcing myself to get up to speed on the Swift programming language I've started implementing puzzles in Swift.

-I've also started working on the actual swift compiler itself.
+I've also started working on the actual swift compiler itself, because why not :)

 The swift puzzles are mixed in with the C++ below and my (slowly growing in number) Swift compiler pull requests can be seen at